Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Maths & Physical Sciences

 Professor Andrew Coates gained a BSc in Physics from UMIST in 1978, and MSc (1979) and D.Phil.
 (1982) in plasma physics from Oxford University.
 He has been at UCL’s Mullard Space Science Laboratory (MSSL) since.
-He is now Deputy Director and Head of Planetary Science at MSSL.
+He is now Co-Director (solar system) and Head of Planetary Science at MSSL.
 Space mission involvements include Cassini, where he leads the electron spectrometer team, Venus Express, Mars Express and Giotto.
 He leads the ExoMars PanCam team for the 2018 rover.
-Scientific interests include the solar wind interaction with planets and comets, and space instrumentation; he has authored and co-authored over 390 publications, including over 290 refereed.
+Scientific interests include the solar wind interaction with planets and comets, and space instrumentation; he has authored and co-authored over 420 publications, including over 315 refereed.

 Plasma interaction with comets, Mars, Venus, Titan, Enceladus

 Planetary surface imaging, determination of water density in Mars atmosphere from surface, radiation environment on surface.

 Earth's magnetosphere, bow shock, space weather studies, effects on spacecraft.

 Lead co-investigator Cassini CAPS electron spectrometer, lead co-investigator Venus Express ASPERA-4 Electron Spectrometer, Principal Investigator ExoMars PanCam, lead investigator Beagle 2 stereo camera system, Co-investigator Mars Express ASPERA-3, Co-Investigator Rosetta Plasma Consortium, Co-investigator JUICE PEP, Co-investigator BepiColombo MPPE, Co-investigator Cluster-PEACE, co-investigator Double Star Peace.

 Planetary Atmospheres PHASM312/SPCEG011 (final year undergraduate, intercollegiate and MSc)